Gene Roddenberry: Early life and career

 In 1945, Roddenberry began flying for Pan American World Airways, including routes from New York to Johannesburg or Calcutta, the two longest Pan Am routes at the time.
 Listed as a resident of River Edge, New Jersey, he experienced his third crash while on the Clipper Eclipse on June 18, 1947.
 The plane came down in the Syrian Desert, and Roddenberry, who took control as the ranking flight officer, suffered two broken ribs but was able to drag injured passengers out of the burning plane and led the group to get help.
 Fourteen (or fifteen) people died in the crash; eleven passengers required hospital treatment (including Bishnu Charan Ghosh), and eight were unharmed.
 Roddenberry resigned from Pan Am on May 15, 1948, and decided to pursue his dream of writing, particularly for the new medium of television.

-Roddenberry applied for a position with the Los Angeles Police Department on January 10, 1949, and spent his first sixteen months in the traffic division before being transferred to the newspaper unit.
-That became the Public Information Division, and Roddenberry became the Chief of Police's speechwriter.
+Roddenberry applied for a position with the Los Angeles Police Department (LAPD) on January 10, 1949, and spent his first sixteen months in the traffic division before being transferred to the newspaper unit.
+That became the Public Information Division, and Roddenberry became the speechwriter for the chief of the LAPD.
 In this position, he also became the LAPD liaison to the very popular Dragnet television series, providing technical advisors for specific episodes.
 He did his first TV writing for the show, boiling actual cases down to short screen treatments that would be fleshed out into full scripts by Jack Webb's staff of writers; he split the fee with the officers who investigated the real-life case.
-He became then technical advisor for a new television version of Mr. District Attorney, which led to him writing for the show under his pseudonym "Robert Wesley".
+He became the technical advisor for a new television version of Mr. District Attorney, which led to him writing for the show under his pseudonym "Robert Wesley".
 He began to collaborate with Ziv Television Programs and continued to sell scripts to Mr. District Attorney, in addition to Ziv's Highway Patrol.
-In early 1956, he sold two story ideas for I Led Three Lives, and he found that it was becoming increasingly difficult to be a writer and a policeman.
-On June 7, 1956, he resigned from the force to concentrate on his writing career.
+In early 1956, he sold two story ideas for I Led Three Lives, and he found that it was becoming increasingly difficult to be a writer and a police officer.
+On June 7, 1956, he resigned from the LAPD to concentrate on his writing career.